 The instructions to send the diary to Sant Kirpal Singh was cancelled by Himself in a letter dated 17 August, 1973.

 Before the living Master (an adept in the science of the Sound Current or Word), gives Initiation, he wishes that every prospective initiate abide by the following instructions:

-I. To cultivate and develop the Five Cardinal Virtues which constitute the Bedrock of Spirituality.
+Cultivate and develop the Five Cardinal Virtues, which constitute the Bedrock of Spirituality.
+These are:

 - Ahimsa or Non-injury to all living creatures, and more so to fellow beings, by thoughts, words and deeds – the injunction in this behalf being: “Injure not a human heart for it is the seat of God.”
 We must have respect for others’ feelings and tolerance for others’ opinions.

 Satayam or Truthfulness: As God is Truth, we must practice Truth in all our dealings.
 If Truth resides in every heart, it must manifest itself in life and action.
 “Be true to thyself and it must follow as night the day, thou canst not be false to any man.”
 We must therefore avoid falsehood at all costs.